-Note, you only want to share minimal information that is helpful for the hiring manager.
+Note, you want to share minimal information that is helpful for the hiring manager.

-There aren’t many certifications for sales people, but there are a few that are loosely attached to your field.
+There aren’t plenty of certifications for salespeople, but there are some that are somewhat attached to your field.
 We’ll talk about helpful certifications later in this article.

-In your career, whether you’re just starting off or have been there a while, your sales numbers do all the talking for you.
+In your career, whether you’re about to start off or have been there a while, your sales numbers do all the talking for you.

 The best business development candidate closes the most and biggest deals.